kankankankankankan/github-trending/README.md

 ## Python

+* 【2025-01-08】[NVIDIA / nv-ingest](https://github.com/NVIDIA/nv-ingest) - NVIDIA Ingest is an early access set of microservices for parsing hundreds of thousands of complex, messy unstructured PDFs and other enterprise documents into metadata and text to embed into retrieval systems.
 * 【2025-01-01】[OpenSPG / KAG](https://github.com/OpenSPG/KAG) - KAG is a logical form-guided reasoning and retrieval framework based on OpenSPG engine and LLMs.
 It is used to build logical reasoning and factual Q&A solutions for professional domain knowledge bases.
 It can effectively overcome the shortcomings of the traditional RAG vector similarity calculation model.
 * 【2025-01-01】[neuraloperator / neuraloperator](https://github.com/neuraloperator/neuraloperator) - Learning in infinite dimension with neural operators.
 * 【2025-01-01】[jingyaogong / minimind](https://github.com/jingyaogong/minimind) - 「大模型」3小时完全从0训练26M的小参数GPT，个人显卡即可推理训练！